 A line attaching the wind vane to the boat is recommended so that you cannot lose it overboard when mounting or dismounting the gear at the stern.

 The lines to the tiller must connect in such a way that they can be released quickly in emergency to steer yourself out of trouble by hand.
-The common way is to have a chain (that connects to a slot to the tiller) of about 40cm long between the 2 ends of the lines.
+The common way is to have a chain (that connects to a slot on the tiller) of about 40cm long between the 2 ends of the lines.
 Connecting to different links in the chain alters the wind vane set-up.

 Personal safety has to be a priority when mounting the vane while sailing.
 The same is true for changing course at the vane base.
 The wind vane is no substitute for keeping watch.